 A review of the Public Participation Plan provides the strategy and schedule for public outreach and engaging community perspectives on mobility needs, existing services, and proposed mobility improvements and priorities.
-A Public Participation report will accompany the TDP and include documentation of outreach efforts and community comments.

 Implications - As funding becomes available, in addition to providing more frequent and later service, CAT will need to prioritize improvements to areas in Naples, Immokalee, and Marco Island.
 Based on the operating performance trends and the large and dispersed CAT service area, CAT should be focusing on improving fixed route services on routes where density of demand and productivity is high and explore more cost-effective service options to address demand in areas with lower density of demand and to address growing paratransit demand.